Giorgio Pantano: Formula One

-Pantano had been all set to make his Formula One debut for Jaguar, however two days before he was due to sign with the squad they concluded a deal with Christian Klien, who was able to bring $10 million of funding from Red Bull.
-The Italian instead signed for the Jordan Formula One team in early 2004, and after minimal testing his season proved troublesome.
-He finished last in his first race in Australia, while his more experienced teammate Nick Heidfeld, retired with a transmission problem.
+Pantano had been all set to make his Formula One debut for Jaguar, however, two days before he was due to sign with the squad they concluded a deal with Christian Klien, who was able to bring $10 million of funding from Red Bull.
+Pantano instead signed for the Jordan Formula One team in early 2004, and after minimal testing his season proved troublesome.
+He finished last in his first race in Australia, while his more experienced teammate Nick Heidfeld retired with a transmission problem.
 He continued racing, never managing to qualify or finish any higher than around the back of the field, and retiring on several occasions, failing to grab much attention.
-He was replaced for a one-off by German debutant Timo Glock (due to financial reasons) at the Canadian Grand Prix, who scored two points finishing seventh, ahead of teammate Nick Heidfeld who was eighth.
+He was replaced for a one-off by German debutant Timo Glock (due to financial reasons) at the Canadian Grand Prix, who scored two points finishing seventh, ahead of teammate Nick Heidfeld, who was eighth.
 Pantano returned to his seat in the team for the next race in United States, but went out at the first corner after colliding with other drivers.
-He continued with more disappointing results until the Italian Grand Prix at Monza, after which he was replaced by Timo Glock for the remaining three races of the season.
+He continued with more disappointing results until the Italian Grand Prix at Monza, after which he was replaced by Glock for the remaining three races of the season.
 Pantano later divulged that it had been his own choice to stop racing with Jordan due to the financial burden placed on his family and his own feelings that the team was favouring his teammate Heidfeld over him.
 Pantano was linked to returning to Formula One in with Campos Meta but the team confirmed that Bruno Senna and Karun Chandhok would be joining the team.

 GP2 and IndyCar

-After his unsuccessful season in Formula One, he left the series.
-In 2005 he raced in the inaugural GP2 Series season for the SuperNova team, alongside Adam Carroll of Northern Ireland, who defied expectations by outpacing Pantano.
+After his unsuccessful season in Formula One, Pantano left the series.
+In 2005, he raced in the inaugural GP2 Series season for the SuperNova team, alongside Adam Carroll of Northern Ireland, who defied expectations by outpacing Pantano.
 He also drove in the Indy Racing League for Chip Ganassi Racing in the two road-course races in the 2005 season.
 The team scaled back to two cars for 2006, signing champion Dan Wheldon alongside Scott Dixon.
-Pantano had several off-season Champ Car tests for PKV Racing and Mi-Jack Conquest Racing but they failed to result in a ride for the season and Pantano sat out most of the early part of the new season before finding a new lease of life in Giancarlo Fisichella's GP2 team FMS.
+Pantano had several off-season Champ Car tests for PKV Racing and Mi-Jack Conquest Racing, but they failed to result in a ride for the season, and Pantano sat out most of the early part of the new season before finding a new lease of life in Giancarlo Fisichella's GP2 team FMS.
 After a crash on his first time back, Pantano impressed in the car, his experience gaining him solid points-scoring finishes in the second half of the season, including three wins.
 He raced for ex-Formula One driver Adrián Campos's team in 2007.
-On 30 June he claimed the team's maiden victory in the series, winning a chaotic feature race in Magny-Cours.
+On 30 June, he claimed the team's maiden victory in the series, winning a chaotic feature race in Magny-Cours.